Programs of Study

 Supported by the National Science Foundation, our Oregon Pathways to Industrial Research Careers program provides funding and mentorship to help low-income students pursue in-demand, tech-savvy careers.

-We support our graduate students; 88% of doctoral students are funded and $45 million in graduate employee support is awarded annually by our Division of Graduate Studies.
+We support our graduate students; 88% of doctoral students are funded with Graduate Employee appointments.
+Annually, graduate students receive $45 million in graduate employee support and an additional $2 million in fellowships awarded and administered by our Division of Graduate Studies.

 With seven locations spanning our Eugene campus and beyond, the University of Oregon Libraries offers a wealth of resources, plus many flexible and well-equipped environments to serve diverse learners.